 "The oil tax and tobacco tax poll good, we can show our constituents we put up a fight and go from there," said one Democrat who asked not to be identified.

-Democrats have pared down Schwarzenegger's proposed cuts — from $16 billion to about $11.4 billion — while proposing an additional $9.7 billion in solutions that essentially mirrored Schwarzenegger's,
+Democrats have pared down Schwarzenegger's proposed cuts — from $16 billion to about $11.4 billion — while proposing an additional $9.7 billion in solutions that essentially mirrored Schwarzenegger's, such as accelerating withholdings on personal and corporate incomes and on independent contractors.

 But the cuts could be less damaging if Democrats put up an authentic fight on taxes, said advocates for the poor and elderly.